mcmoodoo/mcmoodoo/src/content/BlogPosts/borrowing-against-polymarket-positions.md

 5. **Wraps the new tokens** and re-deposits them as collateral
 6. **Repeats automatically** until target LTV/health factor is reached

-Depositors just hold vault shares, but under the hood the strategy loops collateral to create leveraged exposure with defined parameters (max leverage, borrow cost, oracle sanity checks, etc.).
+Depositors just hold vault shares, but under the hood, the strategy loops collateral to create leveraged exposure with defined parameters (max leverage, borrow cost, oracle sanity checks, etc.).

 ---

 ## What's Next

-Considering that vaults v2 work with any protocol via Adapters, it's quite possible to include other destinations for fund reallocation, diversifying yield and risk.
+Considering that Vaults V2 work with any protocol via adapters, it's quite possible to include other destinations for fund reallocation, diversifying yield and risk.

 I'm exploring how to implement this borrowing adapter for prediction markets.
 The foundation is there: Morpho Blue for lending, Vault V2 for strategy abstraction, and the prediction market infrastructure already in place.